 Please, refer on secondary oxalosis for a discussion on the acquired form of hyperoxaluria.

 Hyperoxaluria is an autosomal recessive disorder and is more common in the Mediterranean countries.
+The most common subtype is primary hyperoxaluria type 1 which is responsible for approximately 80% of the cases.3

 Typical presentation is nephrolithiasis and global (cortical and medullary) nephrocalcinosis at an early age.